 This love was unique, impossible to recreate.

-The “recipe” suggests a specific combination of experiences and emotions that can’t be duplicated, reinforcing the theme of irreplaceable loss.
+The “recipe” is the specific combination of experiences and emotions that can’t be duplicated.

 I recall the yellow cotton dress